solo-io/workshops/gloo-edge/README.md

 ```

 The server responds with `version-1`, which indicates that traffic was properly routed to the `echo` service using the host header.
-Instead of typing the host header in each request we can configure the systems hosts file to resolve our sample domains.
+Instead of typing the host header in each request, we can configure the systems hosts file to resolve our sample domains.

-> **NOTE:** The `hosts` file is the first stop for the operating system to resolve a hostname.
+> **NOTE:** The `/etc/hosts` file is the first stop for the operating system to resolve a hostname.
 Thus when configuring the hostname with static entries those will be resolved by all applications.

 Configure your hosts file to resolve the hostnames to the IP address of the proxy by executing the following command: